simukappu/activity_notification/README.md

 end
 ```

-Moreover, you can use `notifications_index` or `notifications_index_with_attributes` methods to automatically prepare notifications index for the target.
+Moreover, you can use `notifications_index` or `notification_index_with_attributes` methods to automatically prepare notification index for the target.

 ```ruby
 # custom_notifications_controller.rb